psolbach/mailchimp-async-form/README.md

 # mailchimp-async-form
 ![Gif](https://i.imgur.com/FV8unDX.gif)

 Mailchimp's embedded signup forms open up new tabs.
-There's no way to ping the API directly if you're using double opt in.
 We want users to stay on our site after they click the subscribe button.
-This library does exactly that.
 All you need is your Mailchimp User and List id.
 Install via npm, include the js/css, add a small block of HTML wherever you need the embedded signup field — et voilà.
 Done.

 ## Install
 ```js